Marketing & SEO

 To get you started and give you a better idea of what emotional branding is like, here are some great examples of the strategy in use:

-• Always’ #LikeAGirl campaign appealed to anger by using the common offense to empower women and girls, let them share their stories, become more confident, and acknowledge the challenges they face when playing sports.
+• Always’ #LikeAGirl campaign appealed to anger by using the common offense to empower women and girls, let them share their stories, become more confident, and acknowledge their challenges when playing sports.

 • Nike’s famous #JustDoIt slogan (also mentioned later in the article) and numerous campaigns associated with it promote leadership, confidence, and overcoming your fears to do what you want to do and achieve your dreams.